 - 1. Methadone: Breastfeeding is compatible with methadone treatment, regardless of dose, and recommended in mothers taking methadone.
 During periods of titration, breastfeeding mothers should be counselled to monitor for infant sedation. - Level of Evidence: 2.
-Strength of Recommendation: A. 2.
-Buprenorphine sublingual: Breastfeeding is compati- - ble with sublingual-buprenorphine formulations and is mothers recommended in taking sublingualbuprenorphine. - Level of Evidence: 2.
+Strength of Recommendation: A. - 2.
+Buprenorphine sublingual: Breastfeeding is compatible with sublingual-buprenorphine formulations and is recommended in mothers taking sublingualbuprenorphine. - Level of Evidence: 2.
 Strength of Recommendation: A. - 3.
 Buprenorphine injectable: Safety data for injectable extended-release buprenorphine formulations are lacking.
-Decisions around and treatment changes to support breastfeeding should be made in consultation with the patient and addiction provider given the risks associated with changes in OUD treatment.
-Level of Evidence: 3.
-Strength of Recommendation: C. - 4.
-Naltrexone: Breastfeeding is compatible with naltrexone and is recommended in mothers taking nal-
+Decisions around and treatment changes to support breastfeeding should be made in consultation with the patient and addiction provider given the risks associated with changes in OUD treatment. - Level of Evidence: 3.
+Strength of Recommendation: C. - Naltrexone: Breastfeeding is compatible with naltrexone and is recommended in mothers taking naltrexone. - Level of Evidence: 3.
+Strength of Recommendations: B. - 5.
+Acamprosate: Breastfeeding appears compatible with acamprosate, but there is little evidence; thus, providers should pursue a risk-benefit discussion with patients to guide decision-making.

 Level of Evidence: 3.
-Strength of Recommendations: B.
+Strength of Recommendation: C.